Elizabeth Smart (Canadian author): Relationship with George Barker

 Eager to launch her writing career, Smart quit the Journal and left Ottawa for good.
 Traveling on her own, she visited New York, Mexico and California, joining a writers' colony at Big Sur.
 While there, Smart made contact with Barker through Lawrence Durrell, paying to fly Barker and his wife to the United States from Japan where he was teaching.
 Soon after meeting, they began a tumultuous affair which was to last for years.

 In 1941, after becoming pregnant, Smart returned to Canada, settling in Pender Harbour, British Columbia to have the child she would name Georgina.
 Barker attempted to visit her in Canada, but Smart's family influenced government officials: he was stopped at the border and turned back because of "moral turpitude".
 During this time Smart produced her best-known work, By Grand Central Station I Sat Down and Wept (1945).

 Smart soon returned to the United States and began work as a file clerk for the British embassy in Washington.
 Two years later, in 1943, during the height of the war, she sailed to the United Kingdom to join Barker.
 There she gave birth to their second child, Christopher Barker, and obtained employment at the British Ministry of Defence to support her children.

 Just 2000 copies of By Grand Central Station I Sat Down and Wept were published in 1945 by Editions Poetry London, but it did not achieve popularity until its paperback reissue in 1966.

 It is a fictional work, largely based on Smart's affair with Barker up until that point.
-"The power of emotion to transform one's perspective on the world," a recent Open Letters Monthly review of the novel states, "is the theme of this wildly poetic novel.
+"The power of emotion to transform one's perspective on the world," a 2010 Open Letters Monthly review of the novel states, "is the theme of this wildly poetic novel.
 The inspiration for Smart's classic work of prose poetry is just as famous as the book itself.